Why is Coffee Bean Grinding Size Important?

 People love to drink coffee, so the manufacturer must also aim for convenience by pre-grinding them.
 It’s easy to find pre-ground coffee at a supermarket or convenience store, but why do we recommend grinding your coffee at home?

 The main reason is that whole-grain coffee can be preserved longer.
 They retain a better taste and aroma than the powdered form.
-After roasting, the deterioration process of coffee has officially started slowly, and the flavor-containing combinations will slowly break out of the coffee beans, resulting in the coffee only the taste of old paper.
+After roasting, the deterioration of coffee has officially started slowly, and the flavor-containing combinations will slowly break out of the coffee beans, resulting in the coffee only tasting old paper.

 Pre-ground coffee only retains its best taste for a few days, so it’s best to buy them in minimal quantities.

-If you have a coffee grinder at home, you can experiment with various sizes to find the one that works best for you.
+If you have a coffee grinder at home, you can experiment with various sizes to find the best one.
 To get started, check your brewing method with the examples in the following table.

-4. Factors That Can Affect The Taste in a Coffee Cup
+Factors That Can Affect The Taste of a Coffee Cup

 The grinding size is just the beginning.
 Time and water temperature also help you a lot.